klembot/chapbook/guide/advanced/adding-custom-modifiers.md

 });
 ```

-You can also place code like this into your story's JavaScript in Twine--this uses the `[JavaScript]` modifier for clarity.
+You can also place code like this into your story's JavaScript in Twine--this uses the `[JavaScript]` modifier for clarity.[^1]

 See [the first part of Adding Custom Inserts](adding-custom-inserts.md) for an explanation of the `engine.extend()` function call, and how `config.template.modifiers` is changed.
 The `match` property works the same way as the `match` property for an insert; Chapbook compares possible modifier text with `match` properties until it finds a match.